nodejs/node/deps/npm/doc/misc/npm-registry.md

   information to allow you to customize your experience for your organization.
-* `Npm-In-CI` – Set to "true" if npm believes this install is running in a continous integration environment, "false" otherwise.
+* `Npm-In-CI` – Set to "true" if npm believes this install is running in a continuous integration environment, "false" otherwise.
 This is detected by looking for the following environment variables: `CI`, `TDDIUM`, `JENKINS_URL`, `bamboo.buildKey`.
 If you'd like to learn more you may find the [original PR](https://github.com/npm/npm-registry-client/pull/129)